Skip to content

 What about Shadow AI — employees using ChatGPT with confidential data?

-Deeplinq gives your team an internal alternative without the compliance exposure.
+deeplinq gives your team an internal alternative without the compliance exposure.
 Enforcement follows a credible internal tool, not lock-down.

 How does pricing work?